WHAT TO EXPECT

 2. Medical History

 To better assess your reason for referral, we will need to review your medical history with you during your first visit.
-Please bring any reports you may have of recent x-rays, scans or reports, surgical reports and a list of any current medications.
+Please bring any reports you may have of recent x-rays, CAT scans or MRI reports, surgical reports and a list of any current medications.
 We will also want to know the dates of your injuries and any surgeries, as well as go over details with you and confirm what your doctors have written.

 3. Physical Examination